 With these few lines of code, we can access all of the search engines available at SerpApi, including Google Lens.
 We'll need to adjust the parameters based on our needs.

 First, let's see how to scrape the news tab from Google search results.
-We'll use the Google search API from SerpApi.
+We'll use the Google search API from SerpApi while filtering for news only.
+We refer to this as the Google News Results API.

 Google news tab results example